 In a decentralised energy system energy supply is mainly produced independently of centralised control.
 In this system balancing and energy storage take on a new, and in some ways, much more important role compared to the old paradigm of centralised dispatch.

 Cassarino and Barratt set out how the amount of energy storage needed in a given year to maintain a 100% renewable energy system can be reduced by large amounts by either ‘overcapacity’ of renewables or increasing the amount of international electricity.
-But large amount of storage will still be needed to cope with the biggest issue, that is inter-annual differences in renewable energy production.
-See the following pages for discussions of how this can work:
+But large amount of storage will still be needed to cope with at least inter-seasonal storage to deal with windless/sunless weeks during the year (which will be more than three weeks’ worth of annual production).

 Mark Barrett has set out a critique of the Sizewell C project in a statement published here by the Claverton Group.